DarkKnight2000/raylib-c-template/README.md

 - Obj files are created in a separate folder to keep the working tree clean
 - Incremental building.
 Build only compilation units that are changed
 - Separate build directories based on version and platform
-- Tested on Windows for Desktop and Android platforms.
+- Tested on Windows for Desktop, Web and Android platforms.
 Uses Makefiles from raylib repo with some modifications, so it should work for other platforms also
-- Includes a Makefile.Reset file which recompiles raylib to required platform and starts building the project.
-Useful when switching and testing between different platforms (same code is moved to the default Makefile, call the recipe `rebuild` to rebuild raylib)
+- Includes a Makefile.Reset file which recompiles raylib to required platform.
+Useful when switching and testing between different platforms (same code is moved to the default Makefile, call the recipe `rebuild` with `PLATFORM=PLATFORM_{}` to rebuild raylib library)

 ## Intial Setup